Coral Gables, Florida: History

 Coral Gables was formally incorporated as a city on April 29, 1925.
-It was and remains a planned community based on the popular early twentieth century City Beautiful Movement and is known for its strict zoning regulations.
+It is a planned community based on the popular early 20th-century City Beautiful Movement and is known for its strict zoning regulations.
 The city was developed by George Merrick, a real estate developer from Pennsylvania, during the Florida land boom of the 1920s.
 Merrick named the development after his family's home, a plantation built in the early 1900s.
 The main building of their estate had been named Coral Gables because it was built with Miami Limestone (commonly called "coral rock") and coral-colored Ludowici tile.
+Much of the early construction in Coral Gables was carried out by Bahamian immigrant laborers, many of whom were skilled stonemasons experienced in working with the local coral rock used in many of the city’s early buildings and infrastructure.

 The city's architecture is almost entirely Mediterranean Revival style, mandated in the original plan, with an emphasis on Spanish influence in particular, such as the Coral Gables Congregational Church, donated by Merrick.
-The domed Catholic Church of the Little Flower was built somewhat later, in a similar Spanish Renaissance style.
+The domed Catholic Church of the Little Flower was built later, in a similar Spanish Renaissance style.

 Early in the city's planning and development, Merrick shared his vision for Coral Gables as "a most extraordinary opportunity for the building of 'Castles in Spain'," according to Coral Gables historian Arva Moore Parks.
-Merrick's success in executing this vision for the city would catch the attention of Spain's King, Alfonso XIII, who awarded Merrick the Order of Isabella the Catholic for his support of Spanish culture in Coral Gables.
+Merrick's success in executing this vision for the city would catch the attention of Spain's king, Alfonso XIII, who awarded Merrick the Order of Isabella the Catholic for his support of Spanish culture in Coral Gables.

 By 1926, the city covered 10000 acre and had netted $150 million in sales, with over $100 million spent on development.
-That year also saw the opening of the Biltmore Hotel and Golf Course, a major landmark in city.
+That year also had the opening of the Biltmore Hotel and Golf Course, a major landmark in city.

 Merrick meticulously designed the city with distinct zones.
-For example, he designed the Downtown commercial district to be only four blocks wide and more than 2 mi long.
+For example, he designed the downtown commercial district to be only four blocks wide and more than 2 mi long.
 The main artery, now known as Miracle Mile, bisected the business district.
-Merrick could boast that every business in Coral Gables was less than a two-block walk.
-The city used to have an electric trolley system, which was ended as a result of the growing usage of automobiles, but now a new free circulator trolley system, initiated in November 2003, runs down Ponce de León Boulevard.
-Another distinctive and character-defining feature of the city planned by Merrick are the themed Coral Gables Villages that date to the 1920s and were designed to expand the city's architecture beyond Spanish influence to include Italian, French, and Dutch South African among others.
+The city used to have an electric trolley system, which was ended as a result of the growing use of automobiles, but now a new free circulator trolley system, initiated in November 2003, runs down Ponce de León Boulevard.
+Another distinctive and character-defining feature of the city planned by Merrick are the themed Coral Gables Villages that date to the 1920s and were designed to expand the city's architecture beyond Spanish influence to include Italian, French, and Dutch South African, among others.

-In 1925, roughly simultaneous to the founding of Coral Gables, the University of Miami was constructed on 240 acre of land just west of U.S. Route 1, approximately two miles south of Downtown Coral Gables.
+In 1925, roughly simultaneous to the founding of Coral Gables, the University of Miami was constructed on 240 acre of land just west of U.S. Route 1, about 2 miles south of downtown Coral Gables.
 By the fall of 1926, the first class of 372 students enrolled at the university.

 During World War II, many Navy pilots and mechanics were trained and housed in Coral Gables.